 “Be yourself!” is the cliché we are most disgustingly proud to flaunt.
-We are taught to be ourselves, and to be confident in who we are.
-We often declare it with such sass, “That’s who I am!”
+We grow up hearing that we should be ourselves, and to be confident in who we are.
+We may not have any self-awareness and yet often declare with such sass, “That’s who I am!”
 “I’m just being myself!”
 But do you really know who that is?

 According to the article, Eurich states there are three reasons for this disconnect; “(1) We naturally have blind spots… (2) We’re wired to operate on autopilot, unaware of how we’re behaving, and why… (3) There’s also the feel-good effect: we’re happier when we see ourselves in a more positive light…”